Update: Energy Drinks Worse for your Heart than Caffeine Alone, Study Finds

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in energy drink lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one has been injured by energy drink side effects, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our attorneys can help.
+You may be entitled to a settlement by filing a lawsuit and our attorneys can help.